Hunting commodity malware with Amcache

 XYZ1234.TMP.EXE-FEDCBA98.pf

 A .pf is definitive execution evidence.
-Parse Prefetch with PECmd.exe to get the run timestamps.
-See Amcache vs Prefetch for the full comparison.
+Parse Prefetch with PECmd.exe to get run timestamps.
+See Amcache vs Prefetch.

 Security 4688 / Sysmon 1#

-If process-creation auditing is enabled (it should be), every launch logs a 4688 or Sysmon 1 event with full command line.
-Filter to the binary's path and you get every execution with arguments — usually the most useful single data point in a malware triage.
+With process-creation auditing enabled (it should be), every launch logs a 4688 or Sysmon 1 with full command line.
+Filter to the binary's path and you get every execution with arguments.
+Usually the most useful single data point in a malware triage.

 SRUM#

-If the binary used measurable CPU or network, SRUM (SRUDB.dat) has an hour-level row for it.
+If the binary used measurable CPU or network, SRUM has an hour-level row.
 See Amcache vs SRUM.
-Especially useful for network activity — if SRUM shows the binary sent gigabytes of network bytes, that is your data-exfiltration timeline.
+Especially useful for network activity: if SRUM shows the binary sent gigabytes, that's your exfiltration timeline.

-Once you have confirmed at least one bad binary on one host, the question becomes: where else does this exist?
+Once you have one confirmed bad binary on one host, the question is where else.

 $badHashes = @('da39a3ee5e6b4b0d3255bfef95601890afd80709',